 Before I give my final thoughts on the WaterRower A1 Home Rowing Machine, I want to briefly compare it to other similar models:

 A1 compared to the WaterRower Club Rowing Machine – The Club model is intended for commercial use and accordingly, has a stronger frame and components to support the ‘abuse’ it’s going to get from heavy usage.
 The Club model also comes with the S4 performance monitor.
+See my full Club Rowing Machine review here.

 A1 compared to the WaterRower Oxbridge Rowing Machine - The Oxbridge model comes with premium wood and has a stronger frame to support more user weight and an upgrade of various components.
 The Oxbridge model also comes with the S4 performance monitor.
+See my full Oxbridge Rowing Machine review here.

 A1 compared to the WaterRower Natural Rowing Machine - The Natural model comes with a stronger frame to support more user weight and an upgrade of various components.
 The Natural model also comes with the S4 performance monitor.
+See my full Natural Rowing Machine review here.

 The WaterRower A1 Home Rowing Machine is a solid rowing machine.
 It’s a WaterRower so you can expect a fluid and realistic rowing motion and world class quality.
 Although it’s classified as a ‘home rowing machine’ don’t be fooled by that classification – it’s as tough as nails and will stand the test of time.
 The ‘downgrades’ when compared to the other pricier models aren’t that big of a deal when you list them out; current owners of the A1 absolutely love the rowing machine.

 If you’re looking for a rowing machine that provides a solid workout regardless of your fitness type, provides a realistic rowing motion, and is very durable (not to mention it’s a WaterRower for crying out loud), this is the machine for you.
 If you’re looking for everything I just mentioned, plus you also want a performance monitor with all the bells and whistles, you might want to pass on this rower.
+Overall, the A1 is a solid rowing machine that will leave you satisfied for years to come.